ChristilawD/AWS_CloudFormation/README.md

 ### ElasticSearchService_cf.yaml/json

-These tempaltes will use existing VPC's and Subnets.
+This tempaltes will use existing VPC's and Subnets.

 ### ElasticSearchService_CreateSubNets_cf.yaml/json

-These tempaltes will Create SubNets in an existing VPC.
+This tempaltes will Create SubNets in an existing VPC.

+### ElasticSearchService_ExistingInfra_cf.yaml/json

+This template will use existing VPC, SubNets and SecuroityGroup.
+No New Infra is built outside the Search Domain infra.